 This visa is no longer available.
 The Temporary Work (Skilled) visa (457) programme is designed to enable employers to address short to medium term labour shortages.
-Contact our Migration Agent Perth, to conduct an assessment of your application prior to submission.
 The below information provides a general guide but does not cover all the specific and complicated requirements for this visa subclass.
 The subclass 457 visa is the most commonly used programme for employers to sponsor overseas workers to work in Australia on a temporary basis.
 Businesses can employ overseas workers for up to 4 years in skilled occupations only.

 There are three stages in sponsoring an employee from overseas under the 457 visa programme: